IBM/worklog/API.md

 Invalid Date: When the date specified is not a valid date with the required format, the response is a 400 status code.
 The response body is a JSON object containing an error message.

 No Date Data Deleted: When there is no date query parameter specified or no data for the date specified, the response is a 404 status code.
-The response body is a JSON object cantaining an error.
+The response body is a JSON object containing an error.

 Not Logged In: When the user specified is not a valid username or the valid user is not currently logged in, the response is a 403 status code.
 The response body is a JSON object containing an error message.